sourcegraph/handbook/content/product-engineering/planning-process.md

 The engineering manager of each team is responsible for sending an update to [engineering-team-status@sourcegraph.com](https://groups.google.com/a/sourcegraph.com/g/engineering-team-status) by the end of the week that contains the first day of each month.
 EMs may delegate to someone else on the team to send the update.

+Additionally, each PM should update the [PMM roadmap deck](https://docs.google.com/presentation/d/1o3R8WUIhzzRz0x5laTwVcizOzVWrMBe5MCAz74H45Ss/edit#slide=id.gf131fe1596_2_7) (internal only) for their features.
+This deck contains a manually updated copy of the plan with upcoming and recently launched important customer-facing features from the OKR and roadmap tracker.
+In the future we may transition updating this to PMM, but for now its important product managers are involved in ensuring it is up to date and correct.

 Guidelines:

 - The email subject should contain the team name and the date (for example: "Search update 2020-10-14") so each update starts a distinct email thread (otherwise, they get grouped in the Google Groups UI).